seamplex/feenox/doc/tutorials/110-tensile-test/README.md

  1. The mesh can be refined (or coarsened) arbitrarily, either by

      #. changing the value of `Mesh.MeshSizeMax` in the GEO file,
-     #. passing a refinement factor in Gmsh’s command-line option `-clscale`, and/or
+     #. passing a refinement factor in [Gmsh](http://gmsh.info/)’s command-line option `-clscale`, and/or
      #. using one of the many [ways of specifying mesh element sizes](http://gmsh.info/doc/texinfo/gmsh.html#Specifying-mesh-element-sizes),

-    and then using it in FeenoX with _exactly the same input file_.
+    and then using it in [FeenoX](https://www.seamplex.com/feenox/) with _exactly the same input file_.
 There is no need to re-compute nodal loads nor to perform any other pre-processing step, providing [simplicity]().
 More advanced tutorials (and some examples such as [this one](https://www.seamplex.com/feenox/examples/#parametric-study-on-a-cantilevered-beam)) show how to perform parametric mesh convergence studies (and even [optimization loops](https://www.seamplex.com/feenox/examples/#optimizing-the-length-of-a-tuning-fork)).

- 2. A mesh with many physical groups can be used for both many cases (say a tensile case first and a bending case later) where they set different boundary conditions on different sets of physical groups.
+ 2. A mesh with many physical groups can be used for many cases (say a tensile case first and a bending case later) where they set different boundary conditions on different sets of physical groups.
 This provides [clarity](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2877610).

 # FeenoX Input file {#sec:input}

-As discussed in @sec:unix, FeenoX reads a plain-text input file---which in turns also reads the mesh generated in the previous section---that defines the problem, asks FeenoX to solve it and writes whatever output is needed.
+[FeenoX](https://www.seamplex.com/feenox/) reads a plain-text input file---which in turns also reads the mesh generated in the previous section---that defines the problem, asks [FeenoX](https://www.seamplex.com/feenox/) to solve it and writes whatever output is needed.
 See section “Interfaces” in the [SDS](https://seamplex.com/feenox/doc/sds.html#interfaces) for a thorough discussion of both inputs and outputs.

 The input file is a [syntactically-sweetened](http://en.wikipedia.org/wiki/Syntactic_sugar) way to ask the computer to perform the actual computation (which is what computers do).
 This input file, as illustrated in the example below lives somewhere near the English language so a person can read through it from the top down to the bottom and more or less understand what is going on (rule of [least surprise](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2878339)).
 The idea is that this input file should match as much as possible the definition of the problem as an engineer would cast it in a plain sheet of paper (or blackboard).